• Courses

 Since my arrival at the Department of Neurosciences I noticed that the branch of Neuro Biochemistry was, as I say, very well represented by the brilliant Swedish researcher Björn Holmgren and his wife, the talented Chilean Ruth Urbá.In almost home-like conditions, since in fact we were working in what was known at the time as "The Laboratory House", they carried out intense research using mice as an experimental basis, and their contributions to the study of sleep and its physiolog...

-More In Documents Technology plus Ideas Storytelling Program Solving
+More In Storytelling Technology plus Ideas Program Solving Documents How to Program

 • Program solving